A Serious Tennis Fan’s Complete Guide to the 2026 US Open: Tickets, Tips & More

 - Do your shopping for US Open gear early in the tournament – stores run out of the popular sizes fast.

-- $25 Grounds Admission tickets will be available for Finals Weekend (Fri-Sun Sep 6-8) on this Ticketmaster page.
-Note: these grounds ticket options are not yet showing up on main Ticketmaster pages displaying the other stadium ticket options.
+- $30 Grounds Admission tickets should become available at some point over the summer for Finals Weekend (Fri-Sun Sep 11-13) on this Ticketmaster page.
+Note: these grounds ticket options are not usually posted until closer to the tournament.
 You can’t access Ashe with these tickets, but you can walk the grounds, see juniors and wheelchair finals, and watch Ashe matches on the big screens.

 FINAL TIP: “PAY IT FORWARD” WHEN YOU CAN!!